DisplayLink/evdi/module/README.md

 # evdi kernel module
 When installing DisplayLink software using the provided installer or via distro-provided scripts some required configuration is written.
 When working with the module manually that configuration will not be created automatically.
-This is likely to cause failure of evdi to discover external DisplayLink devices and lead to much confusion.
+This is are various settings fixing issues with compositors (XServer, Gnome/Wayland) likely to cause failure of evdi to discover external DisplayLink devices and lead to much confusion.

 See the shell script `dkms_install.sh` and its `evdi_add_mod_options()` function for the steps required.